Namdhari: Role in the Indian freedom movement

 The Indian National Congress's call for Purna Swaraj (Complete Independence) was attended by Guru Partap Singh on 31 December 1929.
 Thousands of Namdhari Sikhs participated in the procession.
 One hundred horses were sent for the procession, free langar was organised by the Namdhari Sikhs and Mata Jeewan Kaur, mother of Satguru Partap Singh played a vital role in these arrangements.
 Satguru Partap Singh rendered support to Indian National Congress and freedom fighters at various occasions in concerted actions against the colonial Government.
-His elder son, Beantji (later Satguru Jagjit Singh) assumed the leadership of the sect on August 1959.
+His elder son, Beantji (later Satguru Jagjit Singh) assumed the leadership of the sect in August 1959.
 Satguru Jagjit Singh had rendered his services for rehabilitation of the refugees along with his father post-partition.
 Tatla mentions how influential figures like Satguru Jagjit Singh 'brought standards of social and religious judgement among overseas Sikh communities much closer to the Punjabi society'.
 During the overseas visits of Satguru Jagjit Singh, collective naam simran', a practice started by Satguru Ram Singh, had been specially emphasised.
 Naam simran and cultural integrity are important aspects in the overseas programmes of Satguru Uday Singh as well.